Thomas Delaney: Personal life

 Delaney was born in Denmark and spent his youth there.
 His father was also born in Denmark but has American citizenship due to his own father (Thomas Delaney's paternal grandfather) being born in the United States.
 Delaney also has Irish roots through his paternal great-grandfather who moved from Ireland to the United States in the 19th century during the Great Famine.
 Delaney is red–green colour blind.

+Delaney married Michelle Lindemann Jensen on 27 December 2020.
+Michelle is the daughter of former Brøndby coach Henrik Jensen and the sister of former national team player Mike Jensen.
+Delaney and Michelle met while studying at Niels Brock Copenhagen Business College.
+They have a daughter, Billie, born in February 2021.